-Location of Wat Phu
+Location of Wat Phu Temple, Champasak Laos

-Wat Phu is located about 40 kilometers south of Pakse in Champasak Province.
+Wat Phu Temple is located about 40 kilometers south of Pakse in Champasak Province.
 Fortunately, you will have a good excuse to cross over the Mekong River as you leave Pakse.
 This bridge is unique as it is the only bridge in Laos that is located entirely within it’s borders.
 Unlike the friendship bridges with Thailand which are technically split in half over the Thai border.

 Below is a picture of the Mekong River bridge with the city of Pakse on the far river bank.
 This photo was taken from the hilltop location of the Golden Buddha.
 The road from Pakse to Wat Phu Temple is on the near side and runs to the left.

 After you get across the bridge hang your next left and it is a straight run right into the grounds of Wat Phu.

-Wat Phu was built on the ruins of a 5th century Khmer Hindu Shrine.
+Wat Phu Temple was built on the ruins of a 5th century Khmer Hindu Shrine.
 The existence of the temple is a stark example of the profound influence that the Khmer kingdom has had on Lao cultural history.
 In fact, there was even an ancient road running from the Wat Phu complex directly to Angkor in Cambodia.

 Although the initial structure dates back to the 5th century, the structures that are observable today date back to the 11-13th centuries.
 The temple has since been converted to Theravada Buddhism and at present it is actively used for that purpose.